8fold/site-joshbruce.com/content/public/experiences/the-self/content.md

 7. Don’t assume or presume intent.
 8. Never enter anything without an exit strategy.
 9. Don’t become addicted to brain crack (Ze Frank).
+10. Follow those you view as “ahead” of you based on your own criteria and aid those who see themselves as behind you based on *their* criteria; it’s a dance, not a line.

 ## My oath